MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 On Android, the following platform-specific functionality is provided for Xamarin.Forms pages:

 - Setting the height of the navigation bar on a [`NavigationPage`](xref:Xamarin.Forms.NavigationPage).
 For more information, see [Setting the Navigation Bar Height on a NavigationPage](#navigationpage-barheight).
+- Disabling transition animations when navigating through pages in a [`TabbedPage`](xref:Xamarin.Forms.TabbedPage).
+For more information, see [Disabling Page Transition Animations in a TabbedPage](#tabbedpage-transition-animations).
 - Enabling swiping between pages in a [`TabbedPage`](xref:Xamarin.Forms.TabbedPage).
 For more information, see [Enabling Swiping Between Pages in a TabbedPage](#enable_swipe_paging).
 - Setting the toolbar placement and color on a [`TabbedPage`](xref:Xamarin.Forms.TabbedPage).
 For more information, see [Setting TabbedPage Toolbar Placement and Color](#tabbedpage-toolbar).